Amani5576/NGC-3576-Temperature-Readings/README.md

         show(fitFiles[1])  or   show("OIII.fits")

-* For Silicon 2 matrix:
+* For Sulphur 2 matrix:

         show(fitFiles[2])  or   show("SII.fits")